groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vsdx-to-mhtml.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSDX"
+        - icon: "far fa-file-alt"
           title: " About VSDX File Format"
           content: |
-            Files with .VSDX extension represent Microsoft Visio file format introduced from Microsoft Office 2013 onwards.
+            Files with .VSDX extension represents Microsoft Visio file format introduced from Microsoft Office 2013 onwards.
 It was developed to replace the binary file format, .VSD, which is supported by earlier versions of Microsoft Visio.
 It is also supported on Visio Services in Microsoft SharePoint Server 2013 and does not require an intermediary file format for publishing to SharePoint Server.
-Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.

           link: "https://docs.fileformat.com/image/vsdx/"

     format:
         # format loop
-        - icon: "far fa-file-MHTML"
+        - icon: "far fa-file-code"
           title: " About MHTML File Format"
           content: |
             Files with MHTML extension represent a web page archive format that can be created by a number of different applications.
 The format is known as archive format because it saves the web HTML code and associated resources in a single file.
 These resources include anything linked to the webpage such as images, applets, animations, audio files and so on.
 MHTML files can be opened in a variety of applications such as Internet Explorer and Microsoft Word.
-Microsoft Windows uses MHTML file format for recording scenarios of problems observed during the usage of any application on Windows that raises issues.
-The MHTML file format encodes the page contents similar to specifications defined in message/rfc822 which is plain text email related specifications.
-The actual specifications of the format are as detailed by RFC 2557.

           link: "https://docs.fileformat.com/web/mhtml/"